scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

         annotation=annotation['/Parent']

 That can allow us to inspect and modify annotations that appear more than once.
-With this modification, the result of our inspection code
+With this modification, the result of the inspection code
 yields:

 .. code:: python